What is assistive technology (AT)?

 What equipment is available for loan?

-A limited inventory of the following equipment is available on a first-come first-served
+A limited inventory of the following equipment is available on a first-come first-serve

 - Livescribe Echo Smartpens (note-taking)